b7wj/music/README.md

 ## About Chinese Music

-This is a simple project, focused on the discovery and sharing of Chinese music.
+This is a simple project that focuses on discovering and sharing music from China.

 ## What We Like
 - Completely free music downloads you can use for anything.